nolimitcarter/dotfiles/README.md

 Most folders are OS specific besides the main repo itself.
 It's for Manjaro.

-Also, my polybar config is heavily inspired by DistroTube since most of his colors are ones I acitively use.
+Credits to DistroTube for my polybar setup.
+Afterall, his bar uses the same colors I acitively use.

 ## Distro